CodeYourFuture/syllabus/docs/guides/code-style-guide.md

 ### Use `camelCase`

-When writing JavaScript, programmers tend to use a convention called *`camelCase`*.
+When writing JavaScript, programmers tend to use a convention called _`camelCase`_.
 This means starting your variable name with a lower case letter, and then every "word" after that starts with an upper case letter.

 - `startingLocation`
 - `timeToDestination`
 - `trafficOnRoute`

-This convention makes it easier to read variables that have multiple "words".
+By doing this it makes it easier to read variable name that have multiple "words".

 ### Avoid short names